 During the 1970s and 1980s, he was a senior executive of The Palmieri Company, a national firm engaged in business and real estate reorganizations.
 Previously, Frankel served as Special Assistant to the Under Secretary of the U.S. Department of Housing and Urban Development and as a Legislative Assistant to U.S. Senator Jacob K. Javits of New York.

-Frankel served as a founding Vice Chair of the I-95 Corridor Coalition.
-He currently serves on the Board of Directors of Cambridge Systematics, Inc., and formerly served on the Board of Directors of the Regional Plan Association of New York.
-Frankel chaired the Transportation Research Board’s Committee for a Study of Potential Energy Savings and Greenhouse Gas Reductions from Transportation that reported in 2011 and is a National Associate of the National Research Council.
+Frankel was a founding Vice Chair of the I-95 Corridor Coalition and formerly served on the Board of Directors of the Regional Plan Association of New York.
+He chaired the Transportation Research Board’s Committee for a Study of Potential Energy Savings and Greenhouse Gas Reductions from Transportation that reported in 2011 and is a National Associate of the National Research Council.
 Frankel was a Selectman of the Town of Weston, Connecticut, from 1999 to 2001.

 Frankel received his Bachelor’s Degree from Wesleyan University and his LL.B. from Harvard Law School, and was a Fulbright Scholar at Manchester University in the United Kingdom.
 From 1981 to 1984 and from 1985 to 1997 he was a Trustee of Wesleyan University, where he is now a Trustee Emeritus.